How to Setup Microsoft Ads (Bing) Dynamic Remarketing on Shopify

 [{%- for item in cart.items limit:3 -%}'{{ product-id-prefix }}{{ item.product_id }}_{{ item.variant_id }}'

-If you are not sure which Product ID you need, check out the last section of this manual.
+If you are unsure which Product ID you need, check out the last section of this guide.

 Go to your Shopify account.